Farmhouse

 Gottfried passed away in December 1898, and his widow Sophie sold the remaining 30 acres to Louis Pfeiler in 1905.
 Pfeiler gave the ranch to his son, Albert & his wife, Lydia, as a wedding gift.
 By the 1920s, several more room additions were added & the porch was removed.

-The building became vacant from the 1970s until Bob’s passing in 2002.
+The building became vacant from the 1960s until Bob Pfeiler’s passing in 2002.
 Shortly after, Jeff Maulhardt approached the Developer who bought the ranch, John Laing Homes, about saving the old structures.
 Jeff formed the Oxnard Historic Farm Park Foundation.
 Laing added a new roof to the three remaining buildings on the ranch, as well as the seven-foot perimeter fence.
 The house was boarded up until 2007, at which time the Foundation began having fundraisers to develop the property.

 The Foundation offered sponsorships for each of the rooms, with the intention of using the money to develop the site for more frequent and profitable events.
 Taking on sponsorships included the families of Borchard, Donlon, Jimenez, Friedrich, Maulhardt, McGrath, and Naumann.